nickjwhite/diogenes/README.md

 -------------

-Creating the Diogenes icon file for Windows requires some utility programs, which can be installed on OS X (the Homebrew packages are`librsvg` and `icoutils`) and on Linux (the Debian packages are `librsvg2-bin` and `icoutils`).
+Creating the Diogenes icon file for Windows requires some utility programs that can be installed on OS X (the Homebrew packages are`librsvg` and `icoutils`) and on Linux (the Debian packages are `librsvg2-bin` and `icoutils`).